craigahobbs/python-build/README.md

 Delete all development artifacts and downloaded docker images.

+### changelog

+Create and update the project's changelog file.

+### publish

+Publish the package to PyPI using twine.

 ### gh-pages

 Publish the Sphinx HTML documentation to GitHub Pages.
 It first executes the `clean` and `doc`